 2. Payment Conditions

 2.1.
-Course fees can be paid by credit or debit card, wire transfer or by way of PayPal.
+Course fees can be paid by credit or with debit card, wire transfer or by way of PayPal.

 2.2.
 The price of the course is stated in US Dollars.
 Notwithstanding the currency of the region you reside in, you shall pay the full cost as quoted in US Dollars by DFI and we are not responsible for currency fluctuations and conversions processed by your bank.